aptos-labs/aptos-core/developer-docs-site/docs/nodes/local-testnet/using-cli-to-run-a-local-testnet.md

 If you updated your codebase with backwards incompatible changes, or just want to start over, you can run the command with the `--force-restart` flag:

 ```bash
 aptos node run-local-testnet --with-faucet
 ```

-It will then prompt you if you really want to restart the chain, to ensure you don't delete your hard-earned work by accident.
+It will then prompt you if you really want to restart the chain, to ensure that you do not delete your work by accident.

 ```bash
 Are you sure you want to delete the existing chain? [yes/no] >
 ```

 ## FAQ

 ### I'm getting the error `address already in use`, what can I do?

-If you're getting an error similar to this error
+If you're getting an error similar to this error:

 ```bash
 'panicked at 'error binding to 0.0.0.0:9101: error creating server listener: Address already in use (os error 48)'
 ```

-This means you either or running a node already, or you have another process running on that port.
+This means you are either already running a node, or you have another process running on that port.

-In MacOS and Linux you can run the following command to get the name and PID of the process using the port:
+On MacOS and Linux you can run the following command to get the name and PID of the process using the port:

 ```bash
 PORT=9101
 lsof -i :$PORT